ryanroundhouse/altea-book/SYSTEM_OVERVIEW.md

 This script:
 1. Receives the target date from cron
 2. Reads `classes.yaml` to find what class to book
-3. Extracts booking details (time, name, for_wife)
+3. Looks up user credentials from `users.yaml`
-4. Calls the core booking logic
+4. Logs in as that user and books the class
-5. Sends email notifications
+5. Sends email notifications to the user

 ### 5. Core Booking (`main.py` / `AlteaClient`)